Not sure which application to fill out? Want to learn more about the steps in the application process? Check out our application guide.

-Future Student Assistance
+Future Student Assistance FAQ

 Yes.
-Students may now submit an alternative to the SAT or ACT in order to receive an admission decision.
+You may now submit an alternative to the SAT or ACT in order to receive an admission decision.
 All policies and updates about test-optional admission can soon be found online for freshman and transfer students.

 Where Will Your Degree Take You?